Edward Hospital

-Edward Hospital & Health Services (Edward Hospital Services Corporation), commonly referred to as "Edwards", is a major healthcare provider located in southwest suburban Naperville, DuPage County, Illinois.
+Edward Hospital is a healthcare provider located in southwest suburban Naperville, DuPage County, Illinois.
 The current President & Chief Executive Officer is Bill Kottmann, active since January 2017 replacing long-time President & CEO Pamela Meyer Davis who began her position in 1988.

-Edward Hospital serves the residents of Chicago's west and southwest suburbs, including Naperville, Aurora, Bolingbrook, Channahon, Crest Hill, Downers Grove, Glen Ellyn, Homer Glen, Joliet, Lemont, Lisle, Lockport, Minooka, Montgomery, North Aurora, Oswego, Plainfield, Romeoville, Shorewood, Sugar Grove, Warrenville, Wheaton, Winfield, Woodridge, and Yorkville.
+Edward Hospital serves the residents of Chicago's west and southwest suburbs.
 The main campus is located at 801 S. Washington Street, Naperville, IL.

 History

-Edward Sanitorium
+Edward Sanatorium

-Founded by Eudora Hull Gaylord Spalding in 1907, as a memorial to her husband Edward Gaylord, the Edward Sanitorium was one of the first treatment centers for tuberculosis in the Great Lakes region and became a model for other such centers in the nation.
+Founded by Eudora Hull Gaylord Spalding in 1907, as a memorial to her husband Edward Gaylord, the Edward Sanatorium was one of the first treatment centers for tuberculosis in the Great Lakes region and became a model for other such centers in the nation.

-In 1920, a fire destroyed the Sanitorium's main building.
+In 1920, a fire destroyed the Sanatorium's main building.
 A new, fireproof structure was built at the cost of $150,000.
-The Sanitorium flourished in the 1930s, thanks in part to the support of Joy Morton, the owner of the Morton Salt Company and the founder of The Morton Arboretum in Lisle, Illinois.

 As the tuberculosis epidemic subsided, Edward turned its attention to other more urgent community health needs.

 Edward Hospital, 1955–1987

-On October 1, 1955, Edward Sanitorium officially reopened its doors as Edward Hospital, an acute-care facility with 45 beds.
-The hospital's first patient was 23-month-old Frederich Maurer, Jr., who was brought in after he was kicked by a horse.
+On October 1, 1955, Edward Sanatorium officially reopened its doors as Edward Hospital, an acute-care facility with 45 beds.

-Edward became a public, tax-supported entity in 1959.
+Edward became a public, public entity in 1959.
 As the Naperville, Illinois community grew, Edward expanded, adding patient care units and providing patients with more advanced technology.
-In 1962, the hospital expanded to 110 beds with state-of-the-art all-electric beds, a nurse call communication system and piped-in oxygen.
+In 1962, the hospital expanded to 110 beds with state-of-the-art all-electric beds, a nurse call communication system, and piped-in oxygen.
 Just five years later, in 1967, Edward grew to 133 beds with a $620,000 addition to the main building.

 By 1981, Edward had 162 patient beds and 125 physicians.
-Eugene Morris, president of the hospital since 1959, retired.
-In the following years, Edward turned down merger, acquisition and management offers from competing Chicago area hospitals and remained independent.
 In 1984, Edward became a private, non-profit organization.